 Honey Mushrooms in Sour Cream

-- 8 oz fresh honey mushrooms, cleaned and trimmed of their stems (save those for stock)
+- 8 oz fresh honey mushrooms cleaned and trimmed

-- Add the sour cream and dill and cook.
-Adjust the seasoning for salt and pepper as needed, you may also need to add a tbsp or two of water to thin the sauce if it gets too thick.
+- Reduce the heat to low, then add the sour cream and dill and whisk in.
+Adjust the seasoning for salt and pepper as needed, you may also need to add a tablespoon or two of water to thin the sauce if it gets too thick.
 Serve immediately.